Sport in India: Kite-flying

 Kite-flying is pursued by many people in India, in cities as well as villages.
 The festival of Makar Sankranti features kite-flying competitions.
 It is festival which is a passion among Indians.

+Arm wrestling

+Arm wrestling (also known as panja) is a popular pastime in India, and is played professionally in India in the Pro Panja League.

+Animal events

 Pola race

 Pola race is traditional bull race organised in rural areas of Maharashtra state.
 People in villages organise it annually on the day of Pola festival.
 Usually owners of the Bulls run along with them in predefined distance of 100–150 metres approximately.
 In August 2017 and again on 6 September 2021, Government of Maharashtra banned it.

 Bullock cart race

 It is a rural traditional race, villagers in Maharashtra organise Bullock cart race.
 In 2017 Bombay High Court passed an interim order to restraining Maharashtra government to give permission to this race in anywhere in Maharashtra.
 This type of bullock carts races are also organised in Karnataka and Tamil Nadu state.
 People for the Ethical Treatment of Animals (PETA) and other activists field petitions opposing these races.